 - Representatives of the National Probation Service and Community Rehabilitation Company

 - Monmouthshire Third Sector

 Other partners who exercise functions of a public nature can also be involved in the delivery of its work.

-In Monmouthshire, we have a Full Public Services Board which meets three times a year and provides strategic management of the agenda and a PSB Programme Board which ensures progress is made against well-being objectives.
+In Monmouthshire, we have a Full PSB which meets three times a year and provides strategic management of the agenda and a PSB Programme Board which ensures progress is made against well-being objectives.